supercrafter100/Skript-projects/TNTWars/README.md

 4. Select the spawn of the red team and define a region named `tntwars_<mapname>_redteam_spawn`
 5. Select the lobby of the map and define a region named `tntwars_<mapname>_spawn`

+> **:warning: WARNING**: Make sure you enable building & tnt in all regions so you can actually play the game!

 Once you did this you successfully set up the regions for your map.
 And it should all be finished!

 > **:warning: WARNING**: You need at least 2 maps in the mapmanager for the system to work correctly.
 Not doing this will probably break the system!